chrisvanndy/MindAR_BusinessCard/README.md

 - [AFrame](https://aframe.io/)

 ## ABOUT THE DEVELOPER
-Chris VanDenhende is an junior XR Experience Designer and AR/VR software developer in training, and will graduate from Holberton School Tulsa in summer 2022.
-Currently pushing boundaries at the intersections of art, entertainment, marketing, and technology; VanDenhende aims to find a role where his creative innovation and technology skills are put to the test, and create opportunities for the publics to engage with AR/VR technology.
+Chris VanDenhende is an XR Experience Designer and AR/VR software developer in training at Holberton School, Tulsa.
+He will graduate with a Diploma in AR/VR Software Development in summer 2022.
+You will find Chris pushing boundaries at the intersections of art, entertainment, marketing, and technology; VanDenhende aims to find a role where his creative innovation and technology skills are put to the test, creating opportunities for the public to engage with AR/VR technology in new and exciting ways.

 - [LinkedIn](https://www.linkedin.com/in/chrisvanndy/)
 - [Spark AR Portfolio](https://www.facebook.com/sparkarhub/portfolios/fb/chris.vandenhende.1/)